My friend Coyote Peterson is a cool dude.

 Coyote teaches me about snapping turtle handling, and how to tell if it’s a girl or a boy (girl turtles have bows).

 In my last post, I admitted my horrible fear of heights.
-Well, I hate spiders 100X’s more thanks to a little movie aptly called, ‘Arachnophobia’ (Imagine ‘Jaws’ called ‘Galeophobia’), mixed with heat stroke.
+Well, I hate spiders 100X’s more thanks to a little movie aptly called, ‘Arachnophobia’ (Imagine ‘Jaws’ called ‘Galeophobia’).
 I was ten, got heat stroke from playing in the sun all day, had just watched ‘Arachnophobia’ and had hallucinations of spiders crawling all over me and my family.
 I’ve been terrified ever-since.

 Coyote gets a massive spider caught in his hat, and I scream like ten-year old me when it climbs on his face.
 Chance collects a massive spider on his back, but I can’t run for my life because my Converse are stuck in the mud.